axelzucho/recursive_language_definition/README.md

 You will then see the language generated.

+Each printed step will show you the **new strings** added to the language in that specific step.

 ## Input file format

 The input file should have three different lines, each line should be as follows: